 1. Permittee has submitted a cash escrow in the amount of $ ____________.
 The RPBCWD will hold the escrow in an escrow account where it may be commingled with escrow funds held by the RPBCWD on behalf of parties other than Permittee.
 The RPBCWD need not hold the funds in an interest-bearing account and Permittee will not be entitled to interest on the escrow.
 If the escrow is submitted in a form other than cash and the escrow amount is not credited promptly to the RPBCWD account, the RPBCWD may declare this agreement null and void by written notice to Permittee.

-2. Unused escrowed funds will be released to Permittee and additional escrow funds will be submitted by Permittee or on Permittee’s behalf in accordance with the RPBCWD rules and duly adopted resolutions and policies of the RPBCWD Board of Managers.
+2. Unused escrowed funds will be released to Permittee and additional escrow funds will be submitted by Permittee or on Permittee’s behalf in accordance with the RPBCWD rules and duly adopted resolutions and policies of the RPBCWD Board.

 3. Escrow funds will become the sole property of the RPBCWD, and Permittee agrees to relinquish all legal and equitable interest therein, as follows: